blarknes/keyword-finder/README.md

 docker build . -t keywordfinder
 ```

-Then run the container in the port specified in the class Router.java on the application.
+Then run the container in the default spring boot port.

 ```sh
 docker run -p 8080:8080 --rm keywordfinder